CA PPM SaaS Service Description

 CA PPM SaaS is a web-based service that provides subscribers with access to the market-leading project and portfolio management system.
-It is comprised of two core components: CA PPM SaaS application, which is the main focus of this document, and an optional front-end portal (CA SaaS Portal) used for authenticating to the application and other CA Technologies SaaS applications.
+It is comprised of two core components: CA PPM SaaS application, which is the main focus of this document, and an optional front-end portal (CA SaaS Portal) for authenticating users to the application and other CA SaaS applications.

 Service Delivery Standards

 The components of CA PPM SaaS are compliant to various standards as follows:

 - SSAE 16 compliant: CA PPM SaaS is subject to an annual SSAE 16 compliance audit.
 The resulting Service Organization Controls (SOC) Report includes the auditor's opinion on the fairness of the presentation of the CA Technologies description of controls that have been placed in operation and the suitability of the design of the controls to achieve the specified control objectives, and the auditor's opinion on whether the specific controls were operating effectively during the period under review.
 To view CA SaaS Audits and Compliance Reports, see www3.ca.com/us/lpg/saas-summary-audit-report.aspx.
 Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization, was finalized by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) in January 2010.
 SSAE 16 effectively replaces SAS 70 as the authoritative guidance for reporting on service organizations.

 - Section 508: The nature and extent to which the CA PPM application enables compliance with the requirements of Section 508 of the Rehabilitation Act of 1973 is detailed in our Voluntary Product Accessibility Template, available upon request.